In this episode of "Calmly Considered," Michael and Allan discuss the rise of betting on sports in America and gambling in general.

 Interesting infographic from McKinsey Global Institute.
 For details read Globalization in transition: The future of trade and value chains.

-This article, Here's the difference between a 'socialist' and a 'Democratic socialist' has been circulating as an explainer as to why “democratic socialism” is different from socialism.
-Democratic socialists merely believe a range of services – like health care and education – should be provided by the government.
-People circulate this article as evidence that people who suggest that democratic socialists want to end private property and usher in a state-run economy, are either fear-mongers or ill-informed.
+This article, Here's the difference between a 'socialist' and a 'Democratic socialist' has been circulating as an explainer as to why "democratic socialism" is different from socialism.
+Democratic socialists merely believe the government should provide a range of services – like health care and education.
+People circulate this article as evidence that people who suggest that democratic socialists want to end private property and usher in a state-run economy are either fearmongers or ill-informed.
 Did they read the article?

 “In the present day, "Democratic socialist" and "socialist" are often treated as interchangeable terms, which can be confusing given Democratic socialists don't necessarily think the government should IMMEDIATELY take control of all aspects of the economy.”